Classification of standard Manin triples in dimension 4+4: Method of classification of s

-Applying this method of classification we finally get $188$ non-isomorphic\footnote{At present we do not have rigorous proofs that the displayed \mt s are non-isomorphic.
-We have independently used computer algebra systems Maple and Wolfram Mathematica for finding the isomorphisms and the results were checked one against the other.} $(4+4)$-dimensional standard \mt s.
+Applying this method of classification we finally obtain $188$ non-isomorphic\footnote{At present we do not have rigorous proofs that the displayed \mt s are non-isomorphic.
+We have independently used computer algebra systems Maple and Wolfram Mathematica to find the isomorphisms and the results were checked against each other.} $(4+4)$-dimensional standard \mt s.
 For their identification we have chosen the notation

 where $A_{4,j}, A_{4,k}$ are the four-dimensional algebras (both decomposable and indecomposable) described in the Appendix.
-The ordering, given in the Appendix, was chosen such that algebras $A_{4,j}$ with less parameters come first.
-Parameters $\text{par}_j, \text{par}_k$ of the algebras $\cg, \tcg$ are either empty or $a, b$.
-Similarly, scaling factor is either empty (if $\beta = 1$), or $\beta, \gamma, \epsilon$.
+The ordering, given in the Appendix, was chosen such that algebras $A_{4,j}$ with fewer parameters come first.
+The parameters $\text{par}_j, \text{par}_k$ of the algebras $\cg, \tcg$ are either empty or $a, b$.
+Similarly, the scaling factor is either empty (if $\beta = 1$), or $\beta, \gamma, \epsilon$.
 The ordering of permutations is standard but we include it in the Appendix for completeness.

-For brevity we omit semi-Abelian \mt s and display only the \mt s where $k\leq j$.
+For brevity, we omit semi-Abelian \mt s and display only the \mt s where $k\leq j$.
 Beside these there are \mt s

 for $k > j$ dual to \eqref{notation}, where $\text{permutation}_j$ is the inverse of $\text{permutation}_k$.
-Usually the dual \mt s are not isomorphic to their counterparts but some of them are self-dual.
+Usually, the dual \mt s are not isomorphic to their counterparts, but some of them are self-dual.